UniversalDependencies/docs/_fro-dep/mark.md

 shortdef: 'marker'
 udver: '2'
 ---

-This document is a placeholder for the language-specific documentation for `mark`.
+A marker, `mark`, is the word introducing a finite clause subordinate to another clause,  the mark is a dependent of the subordinate clause head.

 ~~~ conllu
 # visual-style 7 4 mark	color:blue